© 2018 - International Centre for Investigative Reporting

 As most of the traffic signals are not working, traffic wardens are posted to the busiest junctions to control traffic.
 But unlike the traffic signals, the wardens do not work for 24 hours a day or seven days a week.
 They resume in the morning and close in the evening.
 And on weekends, a very few of them are at their duty post.

-The ICIR observed that when the wardens desert their posts at the junctions, accident picks up in the evening and on weekends.
+The ICIR observes that when the wardens desert their posts at the junctions, accident picks up in the evening and on weekends.

 YOUR ASSUMPTIONS MAY NOT BE AUTHENTIC– FRSC